PrestaShop/prestashop.github.io/news/_posts/2020-call-for-paper-quick-tour.md

 ## Conclusion

-The Call For Paper was quite new to organise, and difficult to maintain it in 2020, but overall, it was great to make it happen.
+The Call For Papers was quite new to organise, and difficult to keep in 2020, but overall, it was great to make it happen.
 And I really hope it will be possible to organise a new one next year.
-Please, share in the comments what you liked most this year, what could be improved, and what you would like to see in 2022.
+Please, share in the comments what you liked the most this year, what could be improved, and what you would like to see in 2021.